 all in one place

-Important Antenna Aiming Tips:Tip #1: Both XM and SiriusXM antennas must have a clear view of the sky to operate properly.
+Important Antenna Aiming Tips:Tip #1: SiriusXM Radio antennas must have a clear view of the sky to operate properly.
 Buildings, mountains, and other obstructions are likely to reduce the quality of your music signal and cause interruptions in your music stream.

 Tip #2: Once you get your antenna aimed and are receiving signal, you may have to tweak your antenna slightly to get the optimum pointing location.
 Continue tweaking your XM radio antenna direction until you have full signal strength as indicated on your radio display.

 Tip #3: Although in many locations it may be possible to receive signals from terrestrial repeaters, it is not recommended to use these signals for a business application.
 The terrestrial repeaters are intended for cars.
 Repeater signal strength can vary greatly from day to day as function of many uncontrolled variables.
 Always use signals directly from the satellites when possible.

 Sirius and XM RadiosThe satellites that transmit the XM signal are in a geostationary orbit over the equator.
 Aim your XM antenna due south as noted in the graphic below.
 Make sure you position your antenna so you have a clear view of the sky.